|

 Symptoms of

-Adware and Spyware have become familiar terms in the lexicon
+adware and spyware Adware and Spyware have become familiar terms in the lexicon

 of Internet jargon.
 Their definitions range from helpful cookies that many people choose to have on their